 OD 5.0 corresponds to 0.001% or 1/100,000.
 You may see other measures of optical density including: the reciprocal of the transmission reduction ND100000 or the number of stops of reduction ND116 (for 16 stops of reduction).

 Baader and Thousand Oaks supply filters for visual observing with an OD of 5.0.
 Questar uses and OD of 4.5.
 Baader also sells a film intended for imaging with digital cameras with an OD of 3.8.
 OD 3.8 is about the minimum reduction that you want to avoid possible damage to your image sensor.
 The Questar filter will be about 3 times brighter than the Baader or Thousand Oaks filters.
+Questar may have made filters with more than one optical density, I've used one and heard reports of others that are too bright for comfortable visual viewing.
 The Baader digital camera film will be nearly 16x brighter than their visual grade film and not safe for direct viewing by eye.

 The brightness of the image also depends on the focal ration of the telescope that it is used with.
 Filters designed designed for solar viewing must also filter IR and UV light outside the visual range.
 You may want to use additional filters at the eyepiece for the most comfortable viewing especially with a fast focal ratio scope.